techidaily/site-facebook/source/_posts/facebook-video-annoyance-solutions-to-get-them-playing.md

  A poor or unstable Wi-Fi connection is the most common reason why Facebook videos do not play.
 The average quality of Facebook videos is around 720 pixels, meaning you must have high-speed internet for seamless playback.

- Look for a[solution to fix your Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
+ Look for a [solution to fix your Wi-Fi connection](https://www.makeuseof.com/tag/fix-slow-unstable-wi-fi-connection/) .
 Restart your internet device and wait for a few minutes before reconnecting it.[Test your internet speed](https://www.makeuseof.com/best-free-websites-test-internet-speed/) once you have reconnected your device.

  If restarting the internet device doesn't work, there might be an issue in the back end.
 In that case, contact your service provider for solutions.